MHovenkamp/ATP/README.md

 | <= | variable is smaller or equal to |
 | >= | variable is bigger or equal to |

+##### maximum recursion
+If you create a function that loops forever you wil get a python maximum recursion depth error.

 ##### Example Truth_machine
 ```
-FROM IN TO n    // Assign input to variable n
+FROM 1 TO n
-FROM n TO == "0" : 6   // if n == 0 then n is set to 6
+FROM n TO == 0 : 3 ELSE n
-FROM n TO == "1" : 4   // if n == 1 then n is set to 4
+FROM n TO == 1 : 1 ELSE n
-FROM n TO LINE  // jump to line n, 6 or 4
+FROM n TO LINE
-FROM 1 TO OUT   // print 1 to terminal
+FROM 1 TO OUT
-FROM 4 TO LINE  // loop back to line 4, restart loop
+FROM -1 TO LINE
-FROM 0 TO OUT   // print 0 to terminal, terminate program
+FROM 0 TO OUT
 ```

 #### Test subroutines